Optimizing decoherence in the generation of optical Schr\"odinger cat states: Quantum decoherence caused by photon loss

 If we make the probably moderate assumption that an experiment can still see non-classicality for $V_\text{out}/V_0= e^{-1}\approx 37\%$, then Eqs.\ \eqref{V-out-L-gen} and \eqref{L-gen-min} with $1-\eta_\text{esc}=1.75\%$ of Stolz et al.\ \cite{Stolz:22} suggest that the experiment could operate at a mean photon number of

 coming out of the cavity.
 This is one of the key results of the present work.

 It should be taken with some care, because typically there will be some photon loss \emph{behind} the cavity.
 The larger the mean photon number, the smaller the loss \emph{behind} the cavity must be, to be able to resolve non-classicality.
+For example, for $\alpha_\text{out}^2= 28$, a loss of $L_\text{bs} = 1\%$ \emph{behind} the cavity results in a detected visibility of $V_\text{det} / V_\text{out} = 57\%$ according to Eq.\ \eqref{V-bs-alpha-in}.
+Combined with the above example $V_\text{out}/V_0= 37\%$, one obtains $V_\text{det} / V_0 = 21\%$.
+The loss coefficient $L_\text{bs}$ includes all optical components behind the cavity as well as the detector efficiency.
+Even if one is able to \emph{generate} large cat states, achieving low enough post-cavity loss to \emph{detect} large cat states might pose an experimental challenge.